-- 4. Assets, Liabilities, and Net Position or Equity (Continued) - e.
+4. Assets, Liabilities, Deferred Inflows of Resources, and Net Position or Equity (Continued)

+e.
 Unamortized Bond Premium/Discount

 Bond premiums/discounts are presented on the government-wide financial statements.
 The premium/discount is amortized over the life of the bonds.
 For financial reporting, the unamortized bond premium/discount is netted with the applicable long-term debt.